A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Methods

 \subsection{Merger trees}

 The halo merger trees are constructed using the Dhalo algorithm \citep{Dhalo_tree1,Dhalo_tree2}.
 This method is based on the subgroups identified by \SUBFIND.
-It links the subgroups at different snapshots by cross matching their most bound dark matter particles, and using this, the merger trees for these subgroups are generated.
+It links the subgroups at different snapshots by cross matching their most bound dark matter particles to generate the merger trees for these subgroups.
 These subgroups are then grouped into Dhalos by examining their separations.
 If one subgroup lies within twice the half mass radius of another subgroup, then they are defined to be in the same Dhalo.
 Thus a structure and the substructures it contains are assembled into a single Dhalo, while the structures enclosed in a single FOF group through artificial low density bridges are separated into different Dhalos.
 Once a subgroup belongs to a Dhalo, it is always considered to be part of this Dhalo.
 This ensures that a subhalo temporarily leaving its host halo during a merger is treated as being a subhalo since its first infall.
 Finally, the subgroup merger trees are combined to derive the Dhalo merger trees.
 The mass of a Dhalo is the sum of the masses of all subgroups belonging to it.
 Subgroup masses are provided by \SUBFIND.
 For dark matter only simulations, the mass of a given subgroup is the total mass of dark matter particles in this subgroup, while for hydrodynamical simulations, the mass of a subgroup is the total mass of dark matter particles, stellar particles and gas cells that belong to this subgroup.
+Unless otherwise specified, all the halo masses used in this work are the Dhalo masses.

 The Dhalo merger trees of the dark matter only simulation are built for calculating SA models, while the merger trees of the hydrodynamical simulation are built to extract the gas cooling histories from this simulation.
 The merger trees of these two simulations are linked by cross matching the $50$ most bound dark matter particles of the base halos at $z=0$.
 Two linked merger trees are treated as being of the same halo in different simulations.